linhdnguyen23/Archive/README.md

 #### Memory Efficiency

 Memory efficiency is a measure of the total memory used by your program during tests.
+Points will be subtracted for solutions that cause memory leaks.

 - Solutions in the 1st quartile in memory efficiency will receive 10 points
 - Solutions in the 2nd quartile in memory efficiency will receive 8 points